inden/ColorPickup/README.md

-# (Demo) ColorPickup GAme
+# (Demo) ColorPickup aAme
-This game was edited by Unity and exported as an Android app.
+This game was edited with Unity3D, and exported as an Android app.

 # How to play ##